Snowshoeing Bend Oregon is a great way to get outside in the snow and make the most of the winter season in central Oregon.

 Swampy Lakes Sno Park has a large network of designated snowshoe trails, in addition to two warming shelters.

-You can take one of two main loops, one going to Swampy Shelter and the other going towards Nordeen shelter.
-You can even connect in with the trails at Meissner.
+You can take one of two main loops, one going to Swampy Shelter (about 4 miles) and the other going towards Nordeen shelter (about 5 miles).

-Like Virginia Meissner, dogs are not allowed at Swampy Lake Sno Park.
+Like Virginia Meissner, dogs are not allowed at Swampy Lake Sno Park, and the parking lot can get crowded on nice weekends.

 Swampy Lake Sno Park Trailmap.